ducquando/learn-swift/README.md

 // Young Adult
 ```

 Besides, we can use a constant declaration `let` statement as the condition.
-The declaration returns `true` if it's executable, and returns `false` when the assigning value is `nil` - meaning in-executable.
+The declaration returns `true` if it's executable and returns `false` when the assigning value is `nil` - meaning in-executable.

 ```swift
 // Examples of using let statement as condition